devonzuegel/aldine/src/app/routes/Home/essay.md

 Though this experiment was a failure, it made me wonder why it had such a different effect from similarly colorful code.
 Maybe I'm just used to syntax highlighting in code; maybe Rob Pike is right that a rainbow painted text editor would drive me just as crazy if I was used to programming in monochrome.

 I don't think that's quite right though, because my when I removed some of the variation and applied a simpler theme, it had a different effect.
-I found myself skipping along the sentences without any loss of comprehension, and it didn't given me a headache like the the first example.
+I found myself skipping along the sentences without any loss of comprehension, and it didn't given me a headache like the first example.

 {somePartsOfSpeech}

 One hypothesis is that prose is interpretive, not mechanical.
-Code has more visual structure, because underlying the syntax is more literal structure – its meaning is deterministic and machine-readable.
+Code has more visual structure, because underlying the syntax is more literal structure.
+Its meaning is deterministic and machine-readable.
 By contrast, natural languages are "fuzzy", with slightly different interpretations with each reading.
 The grammatical rules in English are nowhere near as strict as a compiler or an interpreter, and even within those rules the variations are endless.
 The number of words in English vastly outnumbers the keywords in even the most complex programming languages.
-Add in synonyms, cultural connotations, and punctuation and you lose a lot of the symmetry and patterns that might make make brightly colored syntax highlighting easier to digest.
-In short, there are many more degrees of freedom in natural languages than machine-readable ones, which might make syntax-highlighting them less useful (or at least more headache-inducing).
+Add synonyms, cultural connotations, and punctuation and you lose a lot of the symmetry and patterns that might make make brightly colored syntax highlighting easier to digest.
+In short, there are many more degrees of freedom in natural languages than machine-readable ones, which might be why colorful syntax-highlighting prose is less useful (or at least more headache-inducing).

 A few questions I'm still thinking about: